Cloosmore ring brooch on

 of 2016 we had an exhibion about Conradh na Gaeilge, and in 2016 and again in

 Kerry.
-We look forward, in 2018, to hosting an exhibition celebrating the
+In 2018, we hosted an exhibition celebrating the

 shooting of part of Star Wars: The Last Jedi, at sites only a couple of

 miles from the museum.
-This will complement the information we already
+This complemented the information we already

 have on display about Far and Away (which starred Tom Cruise) and